outsidedav/swift/machine_learning/dsx.md

 # Analyzing data sets with custom generated machine learning models

-IBM Watson Data Platform brings together data management, data policies, data preparation, and analysis capabilities into a common framework.
-The platform integrates the {{site.data.keyword.DSX_full}} and the IBM Data Catalog, as well as tools like Data Refinery and IBM Streams Designer.
-Watson Data Platform also integrates a wide range of {{site.data.keyword.cloud_notm}} services and connections to cloud and on-premises data stores.
-You can index, discover, control, and share data with the Data Catalog, refine and prepare the data with Data Refinery, then organize resources to analyze the same data with {{site.data.keyword.DSX_short}}.
-Learn more at [https://dataplatform.ibm.com/](https://dataplatform.ibm.com/).

-## {{site.data.keyword.DSX_short}}

-{{site.data.keyword.DSX_short}} provides you with the environment and tools to solve your business problems by collaboratively analyzing data. {{site.data.keyword.DSX_short}} is structured around a project based architecture, which organizes your resources for solving a business problem.
-For more information, see [{{site.data.keyword.DSX_short}} overview](https://datascience.ibm.com/docs/content/getting-started/architecture.html?context=analytics).
+Watson Studio provides you with the environment and tools to solve your business problems by collaboratively analyzing data.
+You can choose the tools you need to analyze and visualize data, to cleanse and shape data, to ingest streaming data, or to create, train, and deploy machine learning models.
+Watson Studio integrates with a wide range of IBM Cloud services and Watson Knowledge Catalog, which provides data policy management to control access to assets and catalogs to index and find assets.
+Learn more at https://dataplatform.ibm.com/.

+Watson Studio is structured around a project based architecture, which organizes your resources for solving a business problem.
+Resources include connections to cloud and on-premises data stores, data files, collaborators, and analytic assets like models.
+Learn more at https://datascience.ibm.com/docs/content/getting-started/overview-ws.html?context=analytics.

 ## Machine learning for {{site.data.keyword.DSX_short}}
 {: #dsx}